56th Annual Meeting

 vast majority of you are experienced scholars so try to remember

-and professional etiquette demand that all those who are
+that common courtesy and professional etiquette demand that all

 - Time Limits: Let me repeat these limits: those on two (2)